Got a toilet that won't flush? Experts reveal three fixes that will get your toilet flushing again on no time

 Matthew Powell created WarmZilla in 2018, having forged a successful career as a heating engineer over many years.
 WarmZilla is redefining the boiler purchasing and installation process and also specialise in repairs, home cover and all aspects of domestic heating.

-An alternative option is to bucket flush as Powell explains, "Fill a large bucket with at least a gallon of water and pour it quickly and forcefully into the toilet bowl.
+Matthew Powell, Owner of WarmZilla, shares a couple of quick fixes for toilet flush issues: "Fill a large bucket with at least a gallon of water and pour it quickly and forcefully into the toilet bowl.
 This should create enough pressure to push the waste through the drain, simulating a normal flush.
 This is especially useful when there’s no running water, but the toilet is still functional."

 If you’ve tried these methods and your toilet still won’t flush, it might require a professional repair.